ocaml/platform-blog/assemblage-intro.md

   new library which doesn't depend on a untyped key-value predicate store.

+FIXME: Here again in some sense findlib is just something that maps (package) names to paths/files, I don't really see why this couldn't be handled by the compiler itself and directly integrated on their command line.

 - promote a declarative / compositional approach at every level.
 Get ride of all the duplication of concerns.